Beauty files

 Nothing beats cleansing with vegetable oils as a base.
 These can be found in a cleansing oil but also in cleansing milks and certain gels.
 Highly respectful of the skin's barrier, but formidable when it comes to eliminating impurities, a vegetable oil encapsulates all greasy substances (make-up and excess sebum), which are then rinsed away.
 Not to be confused with mineral oils, which should be avoided at all costs on blemish-prone skin, as they are film-forming.
 When applied to the epidermis, they clog pores.
 On the other hand, for dry or sensitive skin that has never had a pimple, they have the advantage of limiting dehydration and sensitivity during the cleansing phase.

 They replace synthetic surfactants such as sulfates.
-Their names on your bottles make you think of unreassuring active ingredients...
+Their names on your bottles make you think of less reassuring active ingredients...
 And yet!
-Sucrose Cocoate or Babassuamidopropyl Betaine for example, are safe and of natural origin.
-Its washing bases take care of all the types of skins and preserve in particular from the dehydration.
+Sucrose Cocoate or Babassuamidopropyl Betaine, for example, are safe and of natural origin.
+Their cleansing bases take care of all skin types and protect against dehydration.

-Yes, cleansing must also be thought of as a treatment phase in its own right.
-We can therefore rely on soothing active ingredients such as oatmeal (avena sativa kernel) if we have sensitive skin, tea tree if we have pimples, or sweet almond and shea butter for dry and dehydrated skin (prunus amygdalus and shea butter).
+Yes, cleansing should also be considered as a treatment phase in its own right.
+We can therefore rely on soothing active ingredients such as oat (avena sativa kernel) for sensitive skin, tea tree for pimples, or sweet almond and shea butter for dry, dehydrated skin (prunus amygdalus and shea butter).
 There are even anti-aging active ingredients in cleansers, such as vitamin C (sodium ascorbyl phosphate) or probiotics, under the name of lactobacillus.

 #sku-3664529117518 #seo: gelée nettoyante oh my cream